williaz/RmNotes/README.md

 6. If X is a random variable, then:
 E(X^2) <> [E(X)]^2
 ```
-4. Calculate and interpret the covariance and correlation between two random
+- [x] 4.
+Calculate and interpret the covariance and correlation between two random
 variables, (page 38)
 - Covariance is the expected value of the product of the deviations of the two random
 variables from their respective expected values.